 When you’re juggling classes, homework, and all the other stresses that come with student life, it can be tough to find time to get to your doctor’s office.

-IUPUI Student Health can fill in the gaps.
+IUPUI Campus Health can fill in the gaps.
 We offer a variety of medical services at two convenient campus locations so you can get the care you need and stay well.
+All appointments will be provided by appointment only this year.

 And since you can access your medical information like lab results and immunizations any time using the free and confidential patient portal, you never have to wait for office hours to get the answers you need.